Inuka: Health concerns

 In 2004, Inuka and his mother had algae growing on their hair shafts and visitors thought that the zoo actually painted them green.
 The zoo said that the algae was harmless and singled out the hot, humid climate as the cause.
 To remove the algae, the zoo first sprayed the two bears with hydrogen peroxide.

 That same year in 2004, controversies started over the polar bear enclosure at the zoo and Inuka and Sheba's behaviour.
 The enclosure was a mere size of 391 m^{2} compared to its huge Arctic habitat which can spread an area of over 80,000 km^{2}.

 The Animal Concerns Research and Education Society (ACRES) discussed with the zoo a proposal to move Inuka to a temperate country zoo.
-According to a study by the society in 2005, Sheba and Inuka were showing signs of behavioural and physical distress such as signs of heat stress, high levels of inactivity, high levels of abnormal stereotypical behaviour, and performing unusual behaviours such as waving and ringing a bell at feeding shows.
+According to a study by the society in 2005, Sheba and Inuka were showing signs of behavioural and physical distress such as signs of heat stress, high levels of inactivity, high levels of abnormal stereotypic behaviour, and performing unusual behaviours such as waving and ringing a bell at feeding shows.
 ACRES claimed that the pool's temperature was at 17 °C, much higher than the water conditions in the Arctic.
 ACRES asked the zoo again to improve his enclosure.

 The Singapore Zoo said the bears were kept in good conditions citing that Inuka was born in the tropics.
 It will not import anymore Arctic animals as it is planning to become a rainforest themed zoo.
 The zoo also spent S$200,000 upgrading the polar bears' facilities, installing another air-conditioner in the den and adding misting fans and netted shades over the enclosure to keep it at 22 °C.

 In 2018, WRS announced that Inuka was less active than usual.
 He underwent a health examination on 3 April 2018 and the results revealed that his health was declining.
 His keepers reported that Inuka's activity levels had dipped noticeably and he preferred resting over the daily keeper interactions he used to enjoy.
 Daily interaction sessions at his exhibit were suspended.

 A second health examination was conducted on 25 April 2018 to give further clarity on how he was faring.
 The results showed Inuka was not improving despite extensive treatment.
 Singapore Zoo decided not to revive him from anaesthesia and he was subsequently put down on 25 April 2018 at around 9:30am.